T.L. Davis Prairie.

 Flora and Fauna

-The preserve hosts a variety of different ecosystem habitats, and thus provides a wide array of floral and faunal diversity.
+The preserve hosts a variety of habitats supporting a wide array of floral and faunal diversity.
 Preliminary plant surveys suggest that a high diversity of remnant prairie and savanna species exist at the preserve.
-Upland prairie species include big and little bluestem, sideoats grama, june grass, plains muhly, blue-eyed grass, white and purple prairie clover, lead plant, Indian plantain, stiff and Missouri goldenrod, whorled milkweed, round-headed bush clover, and many others.
-Woodland/savanna species currently include bur oak trees, columbine, tall bellflower, white vervain and slender wild rye.
-Fish surveys conducted on the Elkhorn River access area indicate the presence of many native fish species.
-A terrestrial faunal list will be constructed in the future.
+Upland prairie species include big and little bluestem, sideoats grama, june grass, plains muhly, blue-eyed grass, white and purple prairie clover, lead plant, Indian plantain, stiff and Missouri goldenrod, whorled milkweed, and round-headed bush clover.
+Woodland and savanna species include an overstory mostly of bur oak with an understory of white snakeroot, columbine, tall bellflower, white vervain and slender wild rye.
+A survey of terrestrial fauna has yet to be conducted.
+Fish surveys conducted at the Elkhorn River access area include many native fish species.

 Species lists are available at the following links: